khuan86/khuan86.github.io/_portfolio/07_hipages-campaign.md

 ---
 title: "Hipages"
-excerpt: "Created an entirely new feature for advertiser's to manage their ad campaigns"
+excerpt: "Designed new feature from the ground up for clients to manage their own ad campaigns"
 header:
   image:
   teaser: "/assets/images/hipagescampaignthumb.png"